SiriussBeck/electron-react-typescript/README.md

 ## Electron + React + TypeScript

-An Electron boilerplate including TypeScript, React, ESLint and Jest.
+An Electron boilerplate including TypeScript, React, ESLint and Vitest.
 Inspired by [this boilerplate](https://github.com/diego3g/electron-typescript-react), but with the most current version of each lib and jest changed to vitest.

 ## Installation